Medical Policy: 02.01.08

 - When combined with the sensory organization test (SOT), the MCT results are useful in differentiating among normal responses, true pathological conditions and exaggerated sway responses.

 - Automatic response latency information is utilized as part of the diagnostic process.
 Prolonged latencies are evidence of musculoskeletal/biomechanical problems and/or pathology within the long loop pathways including the peripheral nerves, ascending and descending spinal pathways, and brain structures.
 When prolonged latencies are documented by MCT, the EMG component is helpful in further localizing the deficit within the peripheral nerves or central pathways.

 - Adaptation Test (ADT): The ADT assesses a patient’s ability to minimize sway when exposed to surface irregularities and unexpected changes in support surface inclination.
 Encounters with surface irregularities and changes in inclination of the support surface are common in daily life activities.
 Patients performing abnormally in the ADT tend to have difficulty under these conditions.

 The NeuroCom EquiTest® is a dynamic posturography device that received 510(k) marketing clearance from the U.S. Food and Drug Administration (FDA).
 Other dynamic posturography device makers include Micromedical Technology, Metitur, and Vestibular Technologies.

-Based on the peer reviewed literature there is lack of reference standards for Computerized Dynamic Posturography (CDP), which makes it difficult to determine how the results can be applied in clinical care.
-There are also no studies that demonstrate the clinical utility of the test, by leading to changes in the management that improves health outcomes.
-As a result of these deficiencies in the evidence, Computerized Dyanamic Posturography (CDP) is considered investigational for all indications.
+Based on the peer reviewed literature there are no generally accepted reference standards for dynamic posturography which makes it difficult to determine how the results can be applied to clinical care.
+There are no studies that demonstrate the clinical utility of the test that leads to changes in management and improves health outcomes.
+Therefore, computerized dynamic posturography (CDP) testing is considered investigational for all indications.

 Procedure Codes and Billing Guidelines: